ibm-cloud-docs/discovery-data/faqs.md

 {: #faq-sentiment}
 {: faq}

 You can use {{site.data.keyword.discoveryshort}} to detect both phrase and document sentiment.
 Document sentiment is a built-in Natural Language Processing enrichment that is available for all project types.
 Document sentiment evaluates the overall sentiment that is expressed in a document to determine whether it is positive, neutral, or negative.
 Phrase sentiment does the same.
 However, phrase sentiment can detect and assess multiple opinions in a single document and, in English and Japanese documents, can find specific phrases.
 For more information about document sentiment, see [Sentiment](/docs/discovery-data?topic=discovery-data-nlu#nlu-sentiment).
 For more information about phrase sentiment, see [Detecting phrases that express sentiment](/docs/discovery-data?topic=discovery-data-cm-phrase-sentiment).
+You cannot detect the sentiment of entities or keywords in v2.

 ## What is a nested field?
 {: #faq-nested-fields}